- OUR POLICIES

 The concept of “modern slavery” encompasses behaviours such as forced, compulsory or coerced labour, deprivation of personal freedom or facilitating the movement of people for exploitation.
 Since the Modern Slavery Act 2015 (the “Act”) came into force in October 2015, large organisations doing business in the United Kingdom are required to produce (under section 54 (1)) a public “slavery and human trafficking statement”.

 M7 Real Estate Ltd is a private limited company, incorporated in England and Wales with registered number 08614287.
 The Registered Office is at 10 Queen Street Place, London EC4R 1AG (“M7”, “We” or “Us”).
 M7 Real Estate Financial Services Ltd, a subsidiary company, is regulated by the Financial Conduct Authority (Firm Reference Number: 618047).
-M7 has offices in the United Kingdom, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Poland, Portugal, Slovakia, Luxembourg and the Netherlands.
+M7 has offices in the United Kingdom, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Spain, Sweden, and the Netherlands.

 Services and Supply